danieldunderfelt/very-cool/src/content/messages/foldable-watch-phone-20190216112733.md

 author: Daniel Dunderfelt
 pinned: 0
 ---
 Another cool thing that's being announched at MWC 2019: a foldable watch phone thing from Nubia!
 Foldable OLED screens are slowly entering the market, and it is only natural to wear one around your wrist.
 Color me intrigued!
+Read more at [Tom's Guide](https://www.tomsguide.com/us/nubia-alpha-smart-watch-phone,news-29411.html).